taewookim/sendy/README.md

 ### `SENDY_PROTOCOL` (Optional)
 HTTP protocol used in Sendy APP_PATH (`http` or `https`).
 Default: `http`
 ### `SENDY_FQDN` (required)
 The fully qualified domain name of your Sendy installation.
 This must match the FQDN associated with your license.
-You can [purchase a license here](https://sendy.co/?ref=Hcurv).
 ### `MYSQL_HOST` (required)
 The MySQL server hosting your Sendy database.
 ### `MYSQL_DATABASE` (optional)